vipin4487/LearningTerraformWithLesJakson/Readme.md

 19) Got azure devops microsoft portal Create new project 20)Goto project setting => create service connections to docker hub and azure resource manager 21)create a pipline add github respository
+22) add task to build docker image  and push it to docker hub 23)create service principal variable group in azure devops Library => Variables
+24) setup storage on azure to persist terraform state file
+24) we need resource group, storage account type blob and need a container also in blob)
+25) add terraform backend in main.tf to use the storage just created
+26) Add deploy terraform stage with a script task to deploy terraform